Maritime cocaine smuggling: Germany

 In 2019, German authorities in Hamburg seized 1.5 tonnes of cocaine at a port in Hamburg.
 The cocaine was found in shipping containers containing soybeans that were concealing 221 sports bags full of cocaine.
 The shipping containers were from Uruguay and were bound for Antwerp, Belgium.

 Costa Rica

 In early 2020, police in Costa Rica found more than 5 tonnes of cocaine in a shipping container.
 They discovered 202 suitcases containing cocaine hidden in a consignment of flowers.
 The shipping containers were headed for the Netherlands.
 The country has seen a surge in drug smugglers using their country to move cocaine to the United States and Europe.

 Australia

 In 2017, an Australian Federal Police (AFP) investigation led to the seizure of 1.4 tonnes of cocaine, the largest seizure of a single cocaine shipment in Australian history.
 The group of men responsible travelled from New Zealand to a 'mothership' in the South Pacific Ocean on a yacht where they collected the cocaine and attempted to sail into Australia, but were intercepted on the south coast of Australia.
 The investigation and seizure was supported by authorities in New Zealand, Fiji and French Polynesia.

+Spain

+In October 2024 Spanish police and custom officers found 13 tonnes of cocaine in a freighter from Ecuador in the port of Algeciras.
+The drugs had been hidden under a shipment of bananas.

+In October 2025, based on DEA information, Spanish police intercepted a freighter, which was carrying some 6.5 tonnes of cocaine, 600 Nautical miles off the Canary Islands, destined for the port of Vigo in north-west Spain.
+The ship came from Panama and sailed under the flag of Tanzania, the crew of nine individuals was arrested.